AdityaSinghh7/TakeBridge-S3/README.md

 - Action helpers in `mcp_agent/actions.py` now return structured `ToolInvocationResult` dictionaries (`successful`, `error`, `data`, etc.) instead of Python string snippets; update any direct consumers accordingly.
 - Multi-tenant runs rely on a normalized `user_id` and the `TB_USER_ID` environment variable.
 The planner sets this automatically for sandbox subprocesses, but bespoke runners must export it before invoking generated sandbox code to ensure MCP calls route to the correct registry bucket.
 - MCP registries, toolbox manifests, and planner raw outputs are now scoped per user and guarded by locks so concurrent requests do not leak state.
-When integrating, always pass the caller’s `user_id` into `execute_mcp_task(...)` (defaults to `"singleton"` for single-tenant use).
+When integrating, always pass the caller’s stable `user_id` into `execute_mcp_task(...)`.
+For local testing, use `mcp_agent.dev.resolve_dev_user()` or export `TB_USER_ID` once and reuse it.

 ### Legacy scripts